salesforcecli/plugin-env/messages/open.md

 You can open the following types of environments in a web browser: scratch orgs, sandboxes, Dev Hubs, and production orgs.

 If you run the command without flags, it attempts to open your default environment in your default web browser.
+Run "sf env list" to view your default environment.

+Each of your environments is associated with an instance URL, such as https://login.salesforce.com.
+To open a specific web page, specify the portion of the URL after "<URL>/" with the --path flag, such as /apex/YourPage to open a Visualforce page.

+# examples

+- Open your default environment:

+  <%= config.bin %> <%= command.id %>

+- Open the Visualforce page /apex/StartHere in a scratch org with alias test-org:

+  <%= config.bin %> <%= command.id %> --target-env test-org --path /apex/StartHere

+- View the URL but don't launch it in a browser:

+  <%= config.bin %> <%= command.id %> --target-env test-org --path /apex/StartHere --url-only

+- Open the environment in the Google Chrome browser:

+  <%= config.bin %> <%= command.id %> --target-env test-org --path /apex/StartHere --browser chrome

 # flags.path.summary

-Path to append to the end of the open URL.
+Path to append to the end of the login URL.

-# flags.path.description

-Each of your environments is associated with an instance URL, such as https://<mydomian>.my.salesforce.com.
-To open a specific web page at that URL, specify the portion of the URL after "<URL>/" with the --path flag, such as /apex/YourPage to open a Visualforce page.

 # flags.url-only.summary